GoogleCloudPlatform/snapshot-debugger/docs/configuration.md

 # Required Project Configuration for Snapshot Debugger

-The project level configurations described here are to enable the Snapshot Debugger agent to communicate with the Firebase RTDB backend.
+The project level configuration described here is to enable the Snapshot Debugger agent to communicate with the Firebase RTDB backend.

 ## Access Scopes